zahrag/BIOSCAN-5M/README.md

 [GoogleDrive](https://drive.google.com/drive/u/1/folders/1Jc57eKkeiYrnUBc9WlIp-ZS_L1bVlT-0) folder.

 ### Copyright and License
-The images included in the BIOSCAN-5M dataset available through this repository are subject to copyright and licensing restrictions shown in the following:
+The images, metadata included in the BIOSCAN-5M dataset available through this repository are subject to copyright and licensing restrictions shown in the following:

  - Copyright Holder: CBG Photography Group